madeiramadeirabr/hagrid/README.md

 The purpose of this package is to simplify integration with AWS Secrets Manager, providing an easy way to retrive data stored.

 All helpers considers that you have an role in EC2.
 This role must be allowed to access secrets manager.
-If EC2 don't have role to access SM, you need to create you own helpers using qws id and key to authenticate.
+If EC2 doesn't has role to access SM, you need to create you own helpers using aws id and key to authenticate.
 All methods are explained here.

 ### Prerequisites